flexera-public/policy_templates/cost/forecasting/moving_average_forecast/README.md

-# Straight-Line Forecasting Policy
+# Moving Average Policy

 ## What it does

-This Policy uses Optima to determine a forecast for a Billing Center or the entire Organization.
+This Policy uses Optima to determine a moving average for a Billing Center or the entire Organization.
 The policy uses the specified previous number of months, not including the current month to determine a straight-line forecast.

 ## Functional Details